Ewon Arayi: Pinay Ballers League

 In 2014, she formed the Pinay Ballers League (PiBa League), a women's basketball league that aiming to have contributions to the national team.
 Her experience playing internationally was one of the reasons why she formed the league.
 The league is an avenue for former collegiate players and members of the national team to play in the professional ranks and to continue playing the sport.

+Personal life

+Arayi is a member of Athletes in Action Christian ministry.